 Physical Infrastructure Supporting Advanced Manufacturing Firms

 Iowa is in the heart of the United States with a strong transportation network to support Iowa companies.
-Trucks originating in Iowa can reach 83 million people within one day’s drive and 252 million people within two days’ drive.
+There are more public road miles in Iowa than Interstate miles in the entire 50 states.
 Freight and rail shipments can reach vital markets like Chicago, Minneapolis, St. Louis, Omaha and Kansas City in just a few short hours.

 - Waterways in Iowa carry more than 12 million tons of freight each year.